-The Master of Social Work program, offered at our Aurora and George Williams College campuses, allows students to gain a strong base in generalist clinical social work practice as well as specialized study.
-Our programs are flexible, with full- and part-time programs and courses offered in the day and evening.
+In the Master of Social Work program, you will gain a strong base in generalist clinical social work practice as well as specialized study.
+Our programs are flexible, with full- and part-time programs and courses offered in the day, evening and weekends.
 Our faculty are dedicated to helping you find your place within the social work profession, and we offer a variety of specializations that strengthen your knowledge in the areas of the field that interest you.

 You can complete the MSW program in the format that works best with your current life situation, including:

 - Three-year part-time MSW program

 - George Williams College three-year part-time MSW program (classes take place in Williams Bay, WI)

 - George Williams College advanced standing two-year part-time MSW program (classes take place in Williams Bay, WI)

 Please see the MSW Student Handbook for complete program details and more information.

 Council on Social Work Education (CSWE) Assessment Data and Communication

 The School of Social Work (SSW) at Aurora University is a combined (BSW and MSW) program accredited by Council on Social Work Education since it originated at George Williams College in Downers Grove, Illinois before finally coming to Aurora University in 1987.
 Since that time, the SSW programs have continually been reaffirmed by CSWE through its required eight-year cycle.
 Please click on the links below to view the 2008 Self Study and the official letter of reaffirmation from 2009.
 Please see chapter eight, beginning on page 355, "Program Assessment and Continuous Renewal," which details assessment work of both the BSW and MSW programs according to the 2001 EPAS from CSWE.